iwasahighwayman/my-white-whale/README.md

 The inner square wave sub-harmonic does not really add much value for the "steady-on" illumination pattern ... we really only need any square wave which oscillates faster than the human eye can detect alternation, which is about 30 Hz on average.

-First we need to start off with a square wave generator, in electrical engineering terms a "multivibrator".
+First we need to start off with a square wave generator, in electrical engineering terms an "astable multivibrator".

 One possible circuit is using a TL431 precision voltage reference for the signal gain needed to oscillate: